oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-use-fillfactor-of-90-for-indexes-and-constraints/rule.md

 ---

-​​​Indexes should generally have a fillfactor of 90%.
-If the amount of data stored in the database does not prohibit rebuilding indexes, a fillfactor of 90% should be maintained to increase the performance of inserts.​
+Indexes should generally have a fillfactor of 90%.
+If the amount of data stored in the database does not prohibit rebuilding indexes, a fillfactor of 90% should be maintained to increase the performance of inserts.

-​A table that expects a lot of insert operations could use a lower fillfactor.​​
+A table that expects a lot of insert operations could use a lower fillfactor.